datawrapper/tutorial-visualization/README.md

 ### Using the theme colors

-Next thing we do is to re-use the colors defined in the currently selected theme, so our bubble chart will fit into the design.
+Next thing we do is to re-use the colors defined in the currently selected theme.
 So instead of the [fixed color](https://github.com/datawrapper/tutorial-visualization/blob/937973ed169a9b3888fe9601cc61b182f9726dd6/d3-bubble-chart/static/bubble-chart.js#L52) *"#ccc"* we are going to [take the first color](https://github.com/datawrapper/tutorial-visualization/commit/bd3a3fdc17127f80a85e819f40f3a00f042306cd) of the theme's palette.

 ```javascript
 node.append("circle")